hyesuk-k/hyesuk-k.github.io/assets/files/v_vimrc.md

 " see :h vundle for more details or wiki for FAQ

-" nerdtree : F8키 누르면 ON/OFF
+" nerdtree : use F8 func key for ON/OFF
 nmap <F8> :NERDTreeToggle<CR>
 let g:NERDTreeWinPos = "right"

-" taglist-plus : F7키 누르면 ON/OFF
+" taglist-plus : use F7 func key for ON/OFF
 nmap <F7> :TlistToggle<CR>
 let Tlist_Ctags_Cmd = "/usr/bin/ctags"
 let Tlist_Inc_Winwidth = 0